#1 in Sleep Product Research

 |spring (pocket coil)||tw, full, kg||11.75"||4.75"||fiber, wool, latex||no||mostly firm||not roll packed||Questionable value.
 Latex 85% natural.
 Knit cover|

-1 The bonell coil design has average-at-best supportiveness, durability / lifespan, and motion isolation (couple friendliness).
-The pocket coil design performs better in all areas but is more expensive.
+1 The Bonnell coil design has average-at-best supportiveness, durability / lifespan, and motion isolation (couple friendliness).
+The pocket coil design performs better in all areas but is somewhat more expensive.

 2 An average-sized adult usually needs mattress thickness of at least seven inches, especially if the bed is to be used regularly.
 Mattresses with less than seven-inch thickness are best suited for temporary use or use by children.